 Daniel Berman is a doctoral student in Bible and Ancient Near East.
 His research interests include ancient Near Eastern religions and the development of biblical texts, especially the Pentateuch and Deuteronomistic History.
 Dan first became interested in biblical and ancient Near Eastern studies as an undergraduate at Cornell University.
 Upon earning his bachelors degree, he spent six months as a visiting graduate student at the Hebrew University of Jerusalem, after which he enrolled in the master's program in Bible and Ancient Near East at Brandeis.
 Dan is delighted to continue his studies in Brandeis' PhD program.
 A passionate foodie, Dan cooks for his friends and roommates as often as he can, and in the winter, he enjoys taking ski trips with his family.

 Born in Israel and raised in Japan, Shirah completed her undergraduate studies in liberal arts at Doshisha University in Kyoto, during which she also spent time at Leiden University in the Netherlands and wrote her honour’s thesis on the impact of nationalism on the development of Modern Hebrew and Modern Japanese literatures.
 Her main interest is in the relationship between modernity and literature in the early 20th century, in particular in how writers processed their place in the world.
-She is especially interested in topics such as artistic intertextuality, especially the relationship between literature and music, as well as intertextuality and literary subversion.
+She is interested in topics such as artistic intertextuality, especially the relationship between literature and music, as well as in themes such as anxiety and the sublime.
 In her graduate studies, she hopes to further delve into these topics, focusing on Hebrew, Japanese, English, and German literatures.

 Robert DeBoard received his MA in History from Baylor University, where he wrote his thesis on British security and counter-insurgency in Mandatory Palestine.
 Additionally, he worked at Baylor's Institute for Oral History on the Texas Holocaust Liberator's Project.
 Robert's research interests include military history and foreign policy in the Middle East, as well as the Mandatory Period in Palestine and Israel in the Cold War.
 Tentatively, his research at Brandeis will focus on Israeli defense strategy in the 1950s.